tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 I just stared at her for a second, dumbfounded.
 She’d always been smarter than me, or at least knew how to sound like it.

 She shrugged, as if aware she’d lost me.
-“But if I had to pick? *The Holy Mountain.*” A small smile tugged at her lips, half-proud, half-daring me to call her pretentious.
+“But if I had to pick?
+Alejandro Jodorowsky’s *The Holy Mountain.*” A small smile tugged at her lips, half-proud, half-daring me to call her pretentious.
 “How about you?”

 I cleared my throat, suddenly aware of how average I sounded next to her.
 “Uh… probably *Spider-Man 2.*”

-Her grin broke wide, and just like that, we’d talked for hours.
+Her grin broke wide, “*Spider-Man 2?”* she said in a cheeky tone, and just like that, we’d talked for hours.

-I found myself glancing sideways at her, that same grin flickering in my memory.
+Back in the fog, I found myself glancing sideways at her, that same grin flickering in my memory.
 Grace always had a way of making things bigger than they seemed.
 She

 “What do you think, uh, what’s the town called?”
 I stumbled